 For in-person shopping, the best places to get gift cards are Michaels, Hobby Lobby, and JoAnns.
 You also want to be sure to support any local scrapbook stores.
 Stop in to see if they offer gift cards.
 Amazon and Etsy are both great online shopping gift card options.

 Another good option is an iTunes or Google Play gift card.
 If they love to scrapbook digitally or take photos on their phone, they likely can find some great apps for editing their photos.
 One of the apps that is great for scrapbooking (and I recommend if they haven’t heard of it), is the Project Life App for Scrapbooking.
-The App costs to purchase and there are also in-app purchases, so an iTunes or Google Play gift card would be perfect.
+The App is FREE to download and also has some free content available to get you started.
+There are also in-app purchases, so an iTunes or Google Play gift card would be perfect to help fund purchasing new “app supplies.”

 More great options for gift certificates are specific companies and scrapbooking brands.
 There are many of products that are on trend or follow a specific designer that are great options.

 – Becky Higgins Shop with Project Life products in physical and digital formats and other home line products like wrapping paper, notebooks, and more to come.

 – Ali Edwards Shop has many items with her mini-projects like December Daily, Week in the Life, Day in the Life, other products.
 The gift certificates can even be used towards the subscription kits she offers in her shop.

 – Studio Calico Shop has on trend products, themed products, and specific designer products.
 You can use their gift certificates to pay for any of their subscription kits.
 The kits range from Scrapbooking products, Project Life products, Planner products, and Stamp products.

 – The Scrapbook.com Shop is the main online resource which has a massive amount of product available.
 Imagine it as your online scrapbook warehouse that has papers, embellishments, stamps, die-cuts, tools, specialty products, and anything else you can imagine.